 Pharmaceutical companies opposed this provision because it substantially reduced the period of time where test information would be protected.
 Current U.S. intellectual property law protects pharmaceutical test information for 12 years, and both pharmaceutical companies and U.S. negotiators wanted the TPP to reflect this length.
 However, to secure finalization of the agreement, the shorter protection period had to be accepted.

 Medical rights activists were unhappy because they believed eight years was still too long, delaying more affordable generic drugs from reaching the market.
 Doctors without Borders, a noted medical rights group, stated that, "The big losers in the TPP are the patients and treatment providers in developing countries…The TPP will go down in history as the worst trade agreement for access to medicines in developing countries, which will be forced to change their laws to incorporate abusive intellectual property protections for pharmaceutical companies."

 However, because the TPP was never fully adopted, the 12-year data exclusivity period is still the law for pharmaceutical companies in the United States.

 If you need help with TPP intellectual property, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.